 Use the PID Controller block tracking mode to implement your own antiwindup circuitry external to the block.
 Activate the PID Controller block tracking mode on the PID Advanced tab of the block dialog box.

-To learn more about both ways of implementing antiwindup circuitry, see Anti-Windup Control Using a PID Controller.
+To learn more about both ways of implementing antiwindup circuitry, see Anti-Windup Control Using PID Controller Block.

 After enabling antiwindup circuitry, run the simulation again to see whether controller performance is acceptable.

 If the loop response is still unacceptable, try slowing the response of the PID controller.
 To do so, reduce the response time or the bandwidth in PID Tuner.
 See Refine the Design.

 You can also try implementing gain-scheduled PID control to help account for nonlinearities in your system.
 See Design Family of PID Controllers for Multiple Operating Points and Implement Gain-Scheduled PID Controllers.